luispabon/sway-ubuntu-deb-build/README.md

-# Sway builds for ubuntu 19.04
+# Sway builds for ubuntu 19.10

-Ubuntu 19.04 build system for sway and related tools.
+Ubuntu 19.10 build system for sway and related tools.
 Docker based.

+Yes, sway is thankfully now in Ubuntu 19.10+.
+I want to be able to keep up with upstream releases and apply any patches I need for myself.

 You do need `docker.io` and `make` installed, and your user on the docker group (otherwise you need to sudo the make commands).